veertuinc/anka-docs/_partials/ec2-mac-amis/prep-steps.md

   - Pulls will happen before the node is joined.
   - If your regex starts with `-`, be sure to escape it with `\-`.

+  ##### ANKA_PULL_TEMPLATES_REGEX_DISTRIBUTE (boolean)

+  This will distribute, using the controller API, templates that match the given regex (egrep) pattern to the current node.

+  - Optional & Dependent on `ANKA_PULL_TEMPLATES_REGEX`.
+  - IMPORTANT: Be sure that your regex will match the template NAME and not the id.
+Otherwise this will fail.
+  - Only available in 3.4.0 or greater AMIs.
+  - Only the latest tag will be pulled.
+  - Because distribution is asynchronous, the node will be joined in "drained" mode.

   ##### ANKA_DRAINED_ON_JOIN (string)

   This will join the node in [Drain Mode.]({{< relref "whats-new/build-cloud-1.32.0/index.md#drain-mode" >}})